 For Standalone and Gateway type devices, you can also view a log of recent device connection events in the

-Device Connection Log under the
+Device Connection Log of the Connection Log panel.

 Whenever a device is disconnected, the log will contain the reason and - if the connection events happened over the MQTT broker - the number of messages sent and received during the connected period.
 Typically messages sent correspond to state updates and messages received correspond to commands.
 The list will automatically update as new connection events come in.